 Unlike some of the other snorkeling areas (Shark’s Cove for example) entrance isn’t free at Hanauma Bay.
 Also, tourists are expected to sit through a movie before they enter.
 You can sign your name in their register if you think you’ll be back within a year (so that you can skip the intro movie the next time).

 The beach is beautiful, no doubt, but there are way too many people.
-Personally, I’d say go somewhere else where there are fewer people, and more fish to snorkel with.
+Personally, I’d say go somewhere else where there are fewer people, and more marine life.

 Sandy Beach is one of the most popular beaches for surfers in Honolulu.
 The waves here are among the strongest.
 We were warned by several people that we shouldn’t try and risk swimming at Sandy Beach.
 Apparently, a surfer had lost his life a day before 🙁